anilbharadia/anilbharadia.github.io/docs/german_pr_application.md

 I found [here](https://www.ausweisapp.bund.de/en/online-identification/what-you-need) that there is anther way to activate, which is to visit Bürgeramt.
 ![](./images/What if the eID function of my ID card is deactivated.png)

-I booked an appointment via the [Berlin service portal](https://service.berlin.de/dienstleistung/329830/)
+I booked an appointment via the [Online-Ausweisfunktion (eID) - nachträglich aktivieren](https://service.berlin.de/dienstleistung/329830/) page on Berlin Service Portal

 This is an upcoming appointment, I'll update the details after the visit to Bürgeramt